 - considering and reporting on all matters referred to them by the Council, or matters of concern to the community; - providing input to the Annual Plan process and commenting to the Council on public submissions on the Plan; - communicating and liaising with community organisations and like groups; - the performance of any such functions that are delegated by the Council, in accordance with Section 53 of the Local Government Act 2002. - 2.3 The Council and Community Boards can only act by a majority decision at meetings.
-Each member has one vote, with the presiding member at any meeting having one vote but no casting vote.
-In the case of an equality of voting the motion is lost.
+Each member has one vote, with the presiding member at any meeting having one vote and a casting vote, as per clause 18.3 of the LGNZ Standing Orders for Meetings of Local Authorities and Community Boards.
 With certain exceptions, the exercise of the Council's powers can be delegated to committees, or Community Boards or to individual persons. - 2.4 The elected members are accountable to electors through the electoral system.